Skip to Content

 All of these are considered “medications” and will be dispensed by our onsite Medical Staff during the session.
 Medications are typically dispensed during breakfast, lunch, dinner and bedtime.
 Campers and staff are not allowed to keep any medications in their cabins.
 Please be sure to check in all medications to our Health Center during Check-In on Sunday.

 Homesickness is a reality of overnight camping, but one of the unique experiences of camping is allowing campers to gain a sense of independence.
 All of our counselors go through an extensive staff training before the summer begins that includes helping a homesick camper.
 If a camper is homesick, our counselors will do their best to comfort the camper.
-If the homesickness persists the campsite supervisor will talk with the camper and will connect with parents to find the best strategies for helping the camper through the session.
+If the homesickness persists, the campsite supervisor will talk with the camper and will connect with parents to find the best strategies for helping the camper through the session.
 Although we have campers each session who will wrestle with some homesickness, it is extremely rare that a camper will need to be sent home.
 Campers who stick it out will gain an incredible sense of independence!

 Conflicts happen, even in uplifting environments like camp.
 We train our counselors to recognize and reduce conflict within the context of camp.
 They are also trained on detecting bullying and taking proper measures to defuse these types of behaviors.
-Our counselors and leadership staff treat each situation as appropriate, and will call parents to update as needed.
+Our counselors and leadership staff treat each situation as appropriate and will call parents to update as needed.

 The safety of your children is our first priority.
 We need to know any allergies your child has.
 Please provide these details on your Health History form and be as specific as possible with the information to allow us to be prepared to accommodate your camper’s allergy.
 For more information on specific food allergies, check out our Food and Nutrition page.